HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

    * TBE_6Channels_2HeadLockedChannels: 6 channels of hybrid TBE ambisonics and 2 channels of head-locked stereo audio
    * TBE_8Channels: 8 channels of hybrid TBE ambisonics
    * TBE_8Channels_2HeadLockedChannels: 8 channels of hybrid TBE ambisonics and 2 channels of head-locked stereo audio

- * **public enum HISPlayerAmbisonicAudio**: Type of ambisonic audio format:
-   * DEBUG (Level 0): Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
-   * INFO (Level 1): Provides general informational messages about the application’s execution.
-   * WARNING (Level 2): Indicates potential issues or situations that may require attention.
-   * ERROR (Level 3): Indicates critical errors that may prevent the application from functioning correctly.
-   * NONE (Level 4): No log messages will appear.

 * **public struct HISPlayerEventInfo**: The information of the triggered event.
    * **public HISPlayerEvent eventType**: The type of the event triggered.